 Just before Christmas I shared about gratitude and how exercising it could help you live in your upper brain.
 Using your emotional strengths helps you to stay in your upper brain, so that you think more clearly and decisively, feel less stressed, and experience greater calm.
-Other kinds of emotional strengths are patience, confidence, optimism, and resilience Download this Emotional Strengths Finder to find out how you respond to emotional situations!
+Other kinds of emotional strengths are patience, confidence, optimism, and resilience.
+Download the Emotional Strengths Finder at the bottom of this post to find out how you respond to emotional situations!

 The Science of Emotional Strengths

 Research shows that emotional strengths are powerful because they:

 - Protect you from experiencing depression and anxiety

 - Strengthen and deepen your relationships